geodynamics/aspect/doc/sphinx/user/extending/write-a-plugin.md

     shell environment variable `ASPECT_DIR`, or just one directory up.
-It then sets up compiler paths and similar, and the following lines simply define the name of a plugin, list the source files for it, and define everything that&rsquo;s necessary to compile them into a shared library.
+It then sets up compiler paths and similar, and the following lines simply define the name of a plugin, list the source files for it, and define everything that's necessary to compile them into a shared library.
 Calling `make` on the command line then simply compiles everything.

 <div class="center">